 Trenitalia Super Economy tickets are the cheapest option for travelling on national Trenitalia trains, but they are also the least flexible.
 Once purchased, you won't be able to ask for an exchange or refund, or travel on a different train from the one you booked.
 This means that if you don't take the train you booked, you'll lose your ticket.

 |Change date / Time||Refund||Access another train|

-Super Economy tickets can't be combined with other reductions except for the ones for children, you can find out more here – Trenitalia ticket information.
+Trenitalia Super Economy tickets are available for travelling on national Trenitalia trains, including high-speed and Intercity services.
+They can't be combined with other reductions, except for the ones for children – you can find out more on our Trenitalia page.

-Trenitalia Super Economy tickets are often preferred by locals and budget tourists as they don't allow refunds and exchanges.
-On the other hand, they tend to be very cheap.
+Trenitalia Super Economy tickets are often preferred by locals and budget tourists as they don't allow refunds and exchanges, but they tend to be very cheap.

-If you plan on taking a regional train instead, you'll need to get a regional ticket with a fare type called "ordinaria".
+If you plan on taking a regional train instead, you'll need to get a regional ticket with a fare type called Ordinaria.

 |Train||Super Economy fare|

 To purchase a Trenitalia Super Economy ticket, simply select the "Cheapest" filter on our Journey Planner (it should be selected by default).
 If the Super Economy fare is available for your journey, you'll see it written in the train details tab.

 You can buy Trenitalia Super Economy tickets with us in several currencies – €, £, $, A$ or C$.
 Our platform is linked to Trenitalia's ticketing system so you'll book the exact same trains as you would on the Trenitalia website.